 Oxaliplatin concentrate for solution for infusion was mainly used in combination with continuous infusion 5-fluorouracil based regimens.
 For the two-weekly treatment schedule 5-fluorouracil regimens combining bolus and continuous infusion were used.

 Special Populations

 - Renal impairment:

-Oxaliplatin has not been studied in patients with severe renal impairment (see section 4.3).
+Oxaliplatin must not be administered in patients with severe renal impairment (see sections 4.3 and 5.2).